-Veterans Oasis Park covers 113 acres and feature both lush wetland and arid habitat suitable for the diverse plants and wildlife of the Sonoran Desert.
+Veterans Oasis Park covers 113 acres and features both lush wetland and arid habitat suitable for the diverse plants and wildlife of the Sonoran Desert.
 This "non-traditional" facility capitalizes on the divergent and plentiful outdoor recreation opportunities at the site created by the park land, lake, and wetlands/groundwater recharge basins.
 The shallow basins infiltrate high quality reclaimed water to the subsurface aquifer for storage and recovery as part of the City's comprehensive reclaimed water management plan.
-The park also includes 4½ miles of trails, wildlife viewing areas; ramadas and picnic areas; a butterfly and hummingbird habitat; an outdoor amphitheatre; a unique, learning-oriented playground; a 5-acre “urban fishing” lake; a Solar System Walk; and interpretive signs and exhibits.
+The park also includes 4½ miles of trails, wildlife viewing areas; ramadas and picnic areas; a butterfly and hummingbird habitat; an outdoor amphitheater; a unique, learning-oriented playground; a 5-acre “Community fishing

 Seemingly tame animals are still wild, and may behave unpredictably.
 Animals may use their teeth, claws, hooves, antlers, or horns to defend themselves.
 View wildlife from a safe distance.
 Leave animals enough room to make an escape if they feel threatened.
 You are too close to an animal if your presence causes them to move.

 There are other serious hazards associated with wildlife.
 Numerous species, including rodents, squirrels, coyotes, fox and bats may carry infectious diseases such as Hantavirus, rabies, or plague.
 In some situations, these diseases may be transmitted through simple contact, such as touching or feeding wildlife.

 By treating wildlife with respect and not approaching or feeding them, you are aiding their chance for survival.
 By keeping wildlife wild, you are protecting their safety—and yours.